Petrograd Soviet: October days of 1917

-On October 6, with a German advance threatening the city, the government - after advice from the military - made plans to evacuate to Moscow.
+On 6 October, with a German advance threatening the city, the government - after advice from the military - made plans to evacuate to Moscow.
 The Ispolkom attacked the move, and Trotsky had the soldiers' section, who were mostly Mensheviks, vote on a resolution condemning the evacuation.
 The Provisional Government postponed evacuation indefinitely.
 Its attempts to dispatch Petrograd garrison units to the front were resisted by the troops and by the Ispolkom.

-On October 9, the Soviets considered the creation of a Committee of Revolutionary Defense.
+On 9 October, the Soviets considered the creation of a Committee of Revolutionary Defense.
 The Bolsheviks and Trotsky amended the resolution to include security of Petrograd against both German and domestic threats.
 The Plenum of the Soviet voted for a committee to "gather... all the forces participating in the defense of Petrograd... to arm the workers... ensuring the revolutionary defense of Petrograd... against the... military and civilian Kornilovites."

-The Ispolkom approved the resolution, against Menshevik resistance, on October 12, and the Soviet approved it on October 16 (despite warnings by the Mensheviks and SRs), creating the Military Revolutionary Committee (Voenno-Revoliutsionnyi Komitet), also called the Milrevcom or Military Committee.
+The Ispolkom approved the resolution, against Menshevik resistance, on 12 October, and the Soviet approved it on 16 October (despite warnings by the Mensheviks and SRs), creating the Military Revolutionary Committee (Voenno-Revoliutsionnyi Komitet), also called the Milrevcom or Military Committee.

 The Military-Revolutionary Committee was chaired by Pavel Lazimir, with Nikolai Podvoisky as his deputy.
 It was a front for the activities of the Bolshevik's Military Organization.
 Podvoisky would take official control of the committee on the day of the uprising, with Vladimir Antonov-Ovseenko as secretary.
 The Ispolkom and the Provisional Government had been cut out of control of the forces in the Petrograd Military District, since very few of them remained loyal to them.

-The Military Staff was sidelined on the night of October 21, when the Milrevcom took exclusive control of the garrison in the name of the Soldiers' Section of the Soviet.
+The Military Staff was sidelined on the night of 21 October, when the Milrevcom took exclusive control of the garrison in the name of the Soldiers' Section of the Soviet.
 The District Commander, Colonel Polkovnikov, refused to allow this control, and he and his staff were condemned in a Milrevcom public statement as "a direct weapon of the counter-revolutionary forces".
-The military command responded with an ultimatum to the Soviet, which led to delaying negotiations and meetings on October 23 and 24.
+The military command responded with an ultimatum to the Soviet, which led to delaying negotiations and meetings on 23 and 24 October.